Liquid error (snippets/product-thumbnail line 166): invalid url input

 height="2400"

-alt="A hand wearing a black glove balances a large Japanese chef's knife on the tip of an upright index finger against a plain gray background.
-It shows the balance point."
+alt="A hand wearing a black glove balances a large Hinoura gyuto horizontally on an index finger, set against a grey background.
+Showing the balance point."

 class="image-magnify-hover"